Create Your Garden

 Mahonia trifoliolata, Agarita, Agarito, Algerita, Laredo Mahonia, Laredo Oregon-grape, Trifoliate Barberry, Wild Currant, Berberis trifoliolata,, Yellow Flowers, evergreen shrub

 Mahonia trifoliolata (Agarita) is a rounded, evergreen shrub with rigid, spreading branches clothed with beautiful gray-green, trifoliate, holly-like leaves, 2-4 in. long (5-10 cm), adorned with needle-sharp tips.
 Clusters of fragrant, bright yellow, cup-shaped flowers open in early to mid-spring.
 They give way to edible, red berries which can be used to make jams and jellies.
 Songbirds eat the fruits, and quail and small mammals use the plant for cover.
-Adaptable, low maintenance, heat, and drought tolerant, deer resistant, this Mahonia species, unlike most members of the genus, requires a dry, perfectly drained position in full sun or light shade.
+Adaptable, low maintenance, heat, and drought tolerant, deer resistant, this desert shrub, unlike most members of the genus, requires a dry, perfectly drained position in full sun or light shade.

 • Grows up to 2-6 ft. tall and wide (60-180 cm).
 Will spread by suckering to form thickets.